UPDATED: New Notice Obligations for New Jersey Employers

 The New Jersey Commissioner of Labor and Workforce Development (“Commissioner”) will issue by regulation a form notice that covered employers must post and distribute under this new law.
 Covered employers must then:

 - conspicuously post the new notice, in a place or places accessible to all workers in each of the employer’s workplaces; and

-- provide each worker of the employer with a written copy of the notice and obtain a signed acknowledgement that the worker has received the notice and has read and understands its terms.
+- provide each worker of the employer with a written copy of the notice and obtain a signed acknowledgment that the worker has received the notice and has read and understands its terms.

 The written notice must be provided: